 Methadone is a long-acting opioid medication (lasting 24-36 hours per dose).
-It’s an effective and legal substitute for heroin or other narcotics (such as heroin, methadone, Oxycontin, opium, Percocet, Percodan, morphine, codeine, etc.) Methadone has been used in treatment programs since the 1960’s.
+It’s an effective and legal substitute for heroin or other narcotics (such as heroin, Oxycontin, opium, Percocet, Percodan, morphine, codeine, etc.) Methadone has been used in treatment programs since the 1960’s.
 It helps to stabilize the lives of people who are dependent on opiates and reduce the harm related to drug use.
 It also helps them return to a stable social, economic and home environment.

 We utilize a multidisciplinary treatment team approach including Addiction Physicians, Registered Nurses, Registered Practical Nurses, Pharmacists and other allied health professionals.

 The Methadone program is not a “quick fix”.
 Methadone is part of a long-term and comprehensive maintenance program for opiate dependent clients.
 The immediate goal is to stabilize you on your methadone dose, promote a sense of well-being and prevent physical withdrawal symptoms.
 Methadone will significantly decrease your drug cravings, and help you eliminate drug use.
 Methadone maintenance treatment works best when combined with other services and interventions.
 As part of our program, you will be able to freely access addiction counselling, crisis intervention and management, as well as various medical services.

 Methadone works by its effect on opiate receptors in the body.
 To allow it to work properly, you are best advised to abstain from the use of all other opiates.
 In the case that you choose to use other opiates with methadone, the effect of methadone will diminish.
 You will also fail to obtain the effect which you have been accustomed to after taking opiates (e.g., less or no euphoria), and you may put yourself in higher risk for overdose.